Broken Flowers: Plot

 Later, Don stops at a florist to buy flowers from a young woman named Sun Green who treats his cut.
 Don leaves the flowers at the grave of the fifth woman, Michelle Pepe.

 Finally, Don returns home where he finds a pink letter from Sherry, admitting she still likes him.
 He discusses the trip and second letter with Winston, who theorizes that Sherry might have written the original letter as a hoax.
 He then goes home to compare the two letters.

-Don then meets a young man in the street who he suspects may be his son.
+Don then meets a young man in the street (who was seen earlier) whom he suspects may be his son.
 He buys him a meal, but when he remarks that the young man believes that Don is his father, the young man becomes agitated and flees.
 Don attempts to chase the man but gives up, standing in the middle of a crossroads.
-Don watches a Volkswagen Beetle drive past from which a young man (Bill Murray's son, Homer Murray) in the passenger seat makes eye contact with Don, while the same music Don has listened to on his trip plays from the passing car.
+Don watches a Volkswagen Beetle drive past and sees in it a young man who resembles him.
+The young man wears the same type of Fred Perry tracksuit as Don and makes eye contact with him, while the same music Don had listened to on his trip plays from the passing car.